centau/ecr/docs/tut/context.md

 # Context

-All registries have a special entity, that uses a reserved id `ecr.context`, called the *context entity*.
+All registries have a special entity, using a special id `ecr.context`, called the *context entity*.

-Often you will need to store data about the world that isn't specific to an entity, data such as a round counter, in-game timer, etc.
+If you ever need to store general data about the world (like a round timer, chosen map, etc) the context entity is a place to do this.
+Being an entity, systems can still act on it saving you from having separate logic for normal entity data and context data (like automatic replication).

-The context entity can be used to store data like this; the world's context.

 This entity does not exist by default, it is automatically created the first time [`Registry:context()`](../api/Registry#context) is called, subsequent calls